 Soon enough, they were all ready to begin their own adventures!

 November 28th was a successful spay/neuter day for all 8 of the kittens.
-Just this week on December 20th, baby Plaid received an early holiday gift…a furever home!
+Just a few days later, on December 20th, baby Plaid received an early holiday gift…a furever home!

 This adoption wasn’t random though, it was meant to be.